 We are committed to supporting local food producers where possible.
 Cornwall has fantastic raw ingredients and we have built strong relationships with local suppliers, enabling us to keep the food miles low and the quality fresh.

 When you dine with us, you’ll enjoy the best of Cornish fish and meat and you’ll quench your thirst with tipples from Cornish breweries and distillers.
 We also use tasty ice creams and sorbets from Callestick Farm, when not making our own bespoke creations.
-Other local suppliers include Kernow Sausages, Rodda’s Creamery, Cornish Tea, Rosedown Eggs, West Country, St. Austell Brewery, Niles Bakery, Mathew Stevens, Celtic Fish & Game and Philip Warrens Butchers.
+Other local suppliers include Rodda’s Creamery, Cornish Tea, Rosedown Eggs, West Country, St. Austell Brewery, Niles Bakery, Mathew Stevens and Celtic Fish & Game.